-The use of authentic ingredients is very important to our customers and this is especially true with our authentic continental meats such as Spanish chorizo, German salami, Italian Parma ham and prosciutto, and paté.
+The use of authentic ingredients is very important to our customers and this is especially true with our authentic continental meats such as Spanish chorizo, German salami, Italian Parma ham and prosciutto.

-Our continental pig meat supplier Winterbotham Darby is a leader in its field.
-To drive progress further, Winterbotham Darby has also developed the first pan-European welfare standard, the European Farm Partnership (EFP) pig module, which is accredited by UKAS (United Kingdom
+Our continental pig meat supplier The Compleat Food Group (formerly Winterbotham Darby) is a leader in its field.
+To drive progress further, The Compleat Food Group has also developed the first pan-European welfare standard, the European Farm Partnership (EFP) pig module, which is accredited by UKAS (United Kingdom Accreditation Service).

-Accreditation Service).
 The EFP pig module is the only accredited standard of its kind for Europe and covers the entire supply chain from breeding to rearing, finishing, transport and slaughter.

-Winterbotham Darby's work to develop this standard, as well as its achievements in supply chain traceability and consumer education, was honoured in 2018 with a Special Recognition Award from Compassion in World Farming.
+The Compleat Food Group's work to develop this standard, as well as its achievements in supply chain traceability and consumer education, was honoured in 2018 with a Special Recognition Award from Compassion in World Farming.
 The standard is for higher welfare systems and takes into account health and welfare factors such as free farrowing, increased space and a stimulating environment.
 The standard also covers antibiotic usage and medicine, feed, veterinary procedures, biosecurity and pest control.
-The Pig module (UKAS ISO/IEC 17065:2012), will be audited by certification body KIWA Agri Food, on behalf of Winterbotham Darby.
+The Pig module (UKAS ISO/IEC 17065:2012), will be audited by certification body KIWA Agri Food, on behalf of The Compleat Food Group.

-The EFP is a tiered system which Winterbotham Darby uses to encourage farmers to continually improve their standards.
-All their producer farms across Italy, Spain, France, Germany and Holland have committed to be certified to at least bronze by the end of 2021 and silver or gold by 2025.
+The EFP is a tiered system which The Compleat Food Group uses to encourage farmers to continually improve their standards.
+All their producer farms across Italy, Spain, France, Germany and Holland have committed to be certified to at least bronze by the end of 2022 and silver or gold by 2025.

-"At Winterbotham Darby we recognise the importance of animal welfare and that is why it is a key strategic part of our organisation, be it today or in the future.
+"At The Compleat Food Group we recognise the importance of animal welfare and that is why it is a key strategic part of our organisation, be it today or in the future.
 Through a collaborative effort, working with our supply partners, farmers, retailers and NGOs we've now produced the first pig welfare standard of its kind.
 It can be implemented across the whole of Europe, taking into consideration the different production systems.
-This is a fantastic accomplishment, not just for us, but also a step forward in pig welfare."
+This is a fantastic accomplishment, not just for us, but also a step forward in pig welfare." #

-David Houghton, Technical Director, Winterbotham Darby
+David Houghton, Technical Director, The Compleat Food Group

-In recognition of their leadership in this area two of Winterbotham Darby's producer partners have received awards from Compassion in World Farming.
+In recognition of their leadership in this area two of The Compleat Food Group's producer partners have received awards from Compassion in World Farming.
 Italian producer Fumagalli has received a Good Pig Award, and Spanish producer Marcos a Good Sow Commendation.